fusionjs/fusion-react-async/README.md

 A middleware that adds a `PrepareProvider` to the React tree.

-You should consider using [`fusion-react`](https://github.com/fusionjs/fusion-react) instead of  setting up React and registering this middleware manually, since that package does all of that for you.
+Consider using [`fusion-react`](https://github.com/fusionjs/fusion-react) instead of setting up React and registering this middleware manually, since that package does all of that for you.

 #### split